Boruch-Baum/emacs-crossword/README.md

                    M-t           crossword-pause-unpause-timer

    That about does it, doesn't it?
-Here are some of the 'intuitive' navigation keybindings given special attentionL
+Here are some of the 'intuitive' navigation keybindings given special attention:

                   <left>         crossword-prior-char
                   <right>        crossword-next-char